 - Student Loans may carry up-front 'administrative' charges from the lender, which are deducted from your award pre-disbursement.

-You can access your Financial Aid Award Letter at any time on WebAdvisor, which is accessible through your Ocean Cruiser account.
+You can access your Financial Aid Award Letter at any time on WebAdvisor, which is accessible through your Ocean Connect Account.
 Any changes to your award amounts will reflect on your award letter immediately.
 It is your reponsibility to periodically check your award letter for any changes before and during the term.
 You can also check the status of your financial aid awards through Student Finance.

 Financial aid awards will be cancelled if you fail to maintain eligibility requirements through the academic year.
 This can be as a result of a withdrawal from class(es), unsatisfactory academic progress, selection for verification etc.